ilyautkin/modxbughunt/README.md

 Switched to a new branch 'patch-ellipsis'
 ```

-4. Clear both your MODX and browser cache
+### 4. Clear both your MODX and browser cache
-5. Test whether the bug is really fixed or not
+### 5. Test whether the bug is really fixed or not
+### 6. Is it fixed or not?
-6. Is it fixed?
+Is it fixed?
 Let the integrators and fixer know by mentioning them in your comment.
 Not fixed?
 Let the fixer know by mentioning him in a comment.

 ## Problems, issues, help needed?
 Just ask in the [MODX Community Slack #development](https://modx.org/) or on the [MODX Community Forums](https://forums.modx.com/).